-- a.
-An agenda shall be sent to the ward councillor(s) of the County Council representing the area of the Council. - Where deemed appropriate, the Council will send copies of letters/correspondence to the ward councillor(s) representing the area of the council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the County Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the County Council shall be sent to the ward councillor(s) representing the area of the Council.